wireapp/wire-server-deploy/offline/wiab-staging.md

 **Step 2: Configure your Ansible inventory for your physical machine**

 A sample inventory is available at [ansible/inventory/demo/wiab-staging.yml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/inventory/demo/wiab-staging.yml).
-Replace example.com with your physical machine (adminhost) address where KVM is available and adjust other variables like `ansible_user` and `ansible_ssh_private_key_file`.
+Replace example.com with your physical machine (`adminhost`) address where KVM is available and adjust other variables like `ansible_user` and `ansible_ssh_private_key_file`.
 The SSH user for ansible `ansible_user` should have password-less `sudo` access.
-The physical host should be running Ubuntu 22.04.
+The adminhost should be running Ubuntu 22.04.
+From here on, we would refer the physical machine as `adminhost`.

 The `private_deployment` variable determines whether the VMs created below will have internet access.
 When set to `true` (default value), no internet access is available to VMs.
 Check [Internet access for VMs](#internet-access-for-vms) to understand more about it.